Need Help? Give us a call.

 Azlo also offers fee-free online banking for small businesses.
 Azlo‘s focus is on simplicity, but it’s also packed full of features that small business owners will love.
 You can deposit checks, send ACH (direct deposit) payments, transfer money between accounts, and send invoices, all using Azlo’s powerful mobile app.
 The account also includes an Azlo Visa debit card for making purchases.

-Like Novo, Azlo doesn’t accept cash deposits since this is a branchless bank.
+Azlo doesn’t accept cash deposits since it is a branchless bank.
 But, you can use 55,000 networks nationwide with absolutely no fees.
-And Azlo integrates with Square, Stripe, and other payment tools you might already use.
-There currently isn’t an integration with QuickBooks, though the team is working on bringing that functionality soon.
+And Azlo integrates with Square, Stripe, QuickBooks, and other payment tools you might already use to make reporting and taxes a breeze.

-Business owners hoping to build a relationship with their bank should definitely look into Iberia Bank’s various business checking accounts.
-In particular, if you open a Free Business Checking account (which has no monthly service charge or minimum requirements), you can also get up to two free personal checking accounts with this bank.
+Business owners hoping to build a relationship with their bank should definitely look into Iberia Bank’s business checking accounts.
+In particular, if you open an Iberia Bank Free Business Checking account (which has no monthly service charge or minimum requirements), you can also get up to two free personal checking accounts with this bank.
 With this option, you might able to keep all your cash under one umbrella.

 And if you outgrow the Free Business Checking account, you can graduate to one of the bank’s four other business checking account options.